 - Made in Japan from the highest quality components

 - 2 x right angle jack connectors

-- Reviewed by many on Amazon as the “best cable”
+- Reviewed by many as the "best pedal cable"

 3) Fender Custom Shop Patch Cables